 Some tree bark provides a little more structure as habitat for many different species.
 You can find aptly named Shagbark Hickory near the pond by the Pavilion.
 Its bark peels partially from the tree trunk in long vertical strips.
 All of these fissures provide shelter and protection for insects, their larvae, and metamorphosing pupa.
 Some of these gaps can even be large enough to house bats resting during the day.
 Notice the broad leaflets of the Hickory, the lower branches can hold leaves up to 2 feet long.
 As the leaves ascend the tree they only grow to be about half as long.
 And since more light is available, they don’t need to grow as large to capture this limiting resource.

 A broad spectrum of colors, patterns, and unique features can be found hidden within the forest.
-Discover more about the Center’s trees and their fascinating habitat by attending our two-part Summer Tree Identification workshop.
+Discover more about the Center’s trees and their fascinating habitat by attending our two-part Introduction to Tree ID workshop.
 Discover characteristics of the leaves, fruit, bark, and adaptations of our trees, and learn to use these features to identify over 20 species.
-The class takes place on two consecutive Sundays, July 7 and July 14, from 9:00am to 12:00pm.
+The class takes place on two consecutive Saturdays, July 25 and August 1, from 9:00am to 12:00pm.